bytebl33d/bytebl33d.github.io/blog/ludus-cyber-range.md

 I also made a few tweaks to the available RAM of the VMs and updated the domain/forest functional level to 2025 as well.
 With this file we can start building our hacker lab.

-!!!warning
+!!!info
-If the build process fails, as happened to me :(, it might be because of unsufficient system resources.
-Just rerun the script or reboot the VMs and try again.
+For the lab I will be building, we also have to change one of the servers to Windows 2022.
+At the time of writing, the lab cannot be solved because of small changes in the newer versions of Windows.
 !!!

 ## Ninja Hacker Academy Setup
 NHA is designed as an educational challenge where users normally work toward gaining domain admin on two domains (`academy.ninja.lan` and `ninja.hack`).
 The scenario includes:
-- A starting point on `WEB` at `10.2.10.32`
+- A starting point on `WEB` (SRV01)
 - Flags hidden on each machine
 - Up-to-date systems with Defender enabled